 Nonprofits Often Struggle to Meet Human Resource Needs

 Nonprofits frequently operate with bare-bones teams, and they may not have on-site IT team members.
 On a positive note, some vendors that cater to the nonprofit sector offer secure software options that meet needs such as volunteer management.
 If nonprofits cannot afford to hire full-time IT experts, the next best thing is to keep their software updated and choose vendors that prioritize security.

 Outsourcing is another possibility that could fill the void for IT experts at nonprofits.
 In any case, the lack of staffing means that people often fill many roles.
 And, if they need to engage in a team effort to recover data or otherwise get back on track after a cyber incident, it’s not difficult to imagine how an already-busy team could get even more swamped during the aftermath.

 When Little Red Door, a nonprofit from Indiana, got hacked, one of the people who helped resume operations afterward was going through chemotherapy for breast cancer while assisting with the file recovery process.
 She kept up a cheerful attitude during the ordeal but personified the hard work involved in coming back from a hack.

 Nonprofits Do Not Believe They Have Valuable Data

 Another pervasive myth in the nonprofit sector is that nonprofits do not have any information hackers would want.
 However, consider that since they accept donations, most nonprofits likely have credit card information kept on file.
-Statistics indicate that credit card information could sell on the dark web for more than $100.
+Statistics indicate that credit card information could sell on the Dark web for more than 0.